cerceanit/Sat-bluebook.plus-ebrw-mistakes-log/README.md

 # SAT EBRW Mistake Analyzer – Chrome Extension

+IMPORTANT: You must download the entire repository as a folder Please download or clone the full project folder (containing manifest.json, popup.html, popup.js, etc.) and load that complete folder in Chrome.
+Do not just copy individual files — the extension needs all files in the same directory to work correctly.

 A personal Chrome extension that automatically analyzes your completed Digital SAT mock tests on **bluebook.plus** and categorizes all your **EBRW (Reading & Writing)** mistakes into the four official College Board domains:

 - **Information and Ideas**